Access

 Inspect carefully for the toolpath of one part accidentally cutting into another part as shown below.

-This can be easily spotted when programming by noticing overlapping toolpaths.
+spotted when programming by noticing overlapping toolpaths.
 If the cyan or blue toolpath lines cross, control curves must be moved until they do not.
 When using tabs to hold your parts in the sheet, a 1" to 3" offset between parts is used.

 Different parts will present different challenges.
 Teaching how to program a CNC machine is hard because the possibilities are endless.
 Be aware of your specific goals and the challenges associated with them.